 Life science research makes use of toxic and deleterious substances and radioactive compounds that are harmful to the human body.
 Chemical and Radioisotope Management Unit is responsible for the management of hazardous chemicals and radioisotopes, in addition to the support of studies that take advantage of radioisotopes.

-Caenorhabditis elegans is the first multicellular organism whose entire genome sequence has been determined, and its transcriptome has been extensively investigated.
-In addition, easy ways are available to determine gene expression patterns and to generate gene-modified strains, which are necessary for reverse genetic analysis.
-Based on these features, we aim at elucidating gene regulatory system.
-We study microRNAs (miRNAs), which serve as post-transcriptional regulators of gene expression.
-Our approaches are to develop novel methods for functional analysis, to identify target genes, and to unravel the physiological roles of miRNAs.
+In Caenorhabditis elegans, sophisticated methods are available to determine gene expression patterns and to generate genetically modified strains, which are indispensable for reverse genetic analysis.
+Aiming at the elucidation of gene regulatory system, we study microRNAs, which serve as post-transcriptional regulators of gene expression.
+Our approaches are to develop novel methods for functional analysis, to identify target genes, and to unravel the physiological roles of microRNAs.

-Andachi, Y. (2008).
-A novel biochemical method to identify target genes of individual microRNAs: identification of a new Caenorhabditis elegans let-7 target.
-RNA 14, 2440-2451.
+Andachi Y. A novel biochemical method to identify target genes of individual microRNAs: identification of a new Caenorhabditis elegans let-7 target.
+RNA.
+2008 Nov;14(11):2440-51.